2021 Lethbridge and Saint-Laurent Exchange

-Please note that the Exchange has been postponed at this time and will be reassessed in July.
+Please note that the Exchange has been postponed at this time and will be reassessed in mid-2021.
 New information will be shared at that time.

 Saint-Laurent, Quebec is the official twin city of Lethbridge.
 The two communities entered into a formal city-to-city twinning arrangement in 1967 as part of a Canadian Centennial project to promote cultural and social relationships.
 This was part of a Canadian Centennial project to promote cultural and social relationships.
 The exchange has played a positive role in cementing relations between Eastern and Western Canada.
 Each year exchanges takes place, alternating between senior citizens and students.